Ulrich &

-The mission of the Frank Foundation is to democratize education globally and to improve the health and well-being of humanity and the planet.
-The Frank Foundation promotes research and development of knowledge assets that contribute to solving global challenges related to human and planetary health and education, and supports efforts to advance education for all to help people build better lives.
+NextGenU.org’s mission is to democratize education globally and to improve the health and well-being of humanity and the planet.
+NextGenU.org promotes research and development of knowledge assets that contribute to solving global challenges related to human and planetary health and education and supports efforts to advance education for all to help people build better lives.

 Board Members